canonical/mlops-libs/README.md

 ## Description

-`mlops-libs` is a charm repository that provides a set of [charm libraries](https://juju.is/docs/sdk/library) that can be re-used by charmers for integrating with other charms (mainly charmed MLOps components) in the Juju ecosystem.
+`mlops-libs` is a charm repository that provides a set of [charm libraries](https://juju.is/docs/sdk/library) that can be reused by charmers for integrating with other charms (mainly charmed MLOps components) in the Juju ecosystem.

 ## Contributing